Gasparilla Island – no Pirate Hideout anymore!

 Gasparilla Island Conservation and Improvement Association had a vision.
 Therefore they decided to petition the state to make Boca Grande a “Historic Island.”
 That step would hopefully keep its beauty, they thought.

 Gasparilla Island – Historic Island

 Well, it did work out that way!
 This idea was probably the best idea the Islanders ever had.
 Today Boca Grande is a quiet but thriving community, which was able to conserve its unique quality of life.
 It feels like a step back in time, into „Old World” Florida, a carefully preserved part of Florida’s history.

 Boca Grande, that charming village in the middle of the island, is rich with all the amenities you ever need.
 There is a variety of excellent restaurants, a great grocery store, a well-assorted hardware store, a bakery and a variety of unique boutique type shops.
-No fast food chains and no high-rise building exist, and there is no need for traffic lights.
+No fast-food chains and no high-rise buildings exist, and there is no need for traffic lights.
 You won’t find a single one on the island.
 But there are plenty of 4-way stop signs.

 Not “Car Free” but they are getting there

 The old railroad tracks that once ran the full length of the island are long gone.
-They made way to a seven-mile long scenic biking and hiking trail which is a part of the Florida Rails-to-Trails initiative.
-Many railroad tracks have been converted in Florida over the last decade.
+They made way to a seven-mile-long scenic biking and hiking trail which is a part of the Florida Rails-to-Trails initiative.
+Many railroad tracks have been converted into bike trails in Florida over the last decade.
 The goal is to interconnect all of them shortly.
 One of these days you will be able to ride your bike from the panhandle all the way down to Key West.